usamashfque/infosalons-angular-web/README.md

 8. Now application will start running in browser

+# Steps how to test the project

+1. After successfully `Angular` and `Web Api` both project are running.

+2. Goto Signin up page and create your user account

+3. After account creation, then sign in.

+4. After sign in you will see, all invoices table.

+5. Click on Add new invoice, then you will create new invoice

+6. You can Add, Edit and Delete operation perform against invoices.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.